rmateosr/SJ_Classifier_pipeline/README.md

         - `0`: Not annotated in reference genomes.

 3. **Columns 3 and Beyond: SJ Count Matrix**
-    - Represents a matrix capturing the counts of each splice junction (SJ).
+    - Represents a matrix capturing the counts of each splicing junction.
-    - Each row corresponds to a splice junction.
+    - Each row corresponds to a splicing junction.
     - Each additional column represents the counts for a specific sample.
     - Column headers must reflect the sample names.